klaytn/caver-js/CONTRIBUTING.md

 Before you submit a pull request, please run `npm run lint` and correct any errors.
 Otherwise, the test on CircleCI will fail, and this prevents merging.

-Formatting errors with prettier can be easily fixed by running the `npm run lintFix` script.
+Formatting errors can be easily fixed by running `npm run lintFix`.

 ## Contributor License Agreement (CLA)